awsdocs/amazon-ecs-developer-guide/doc_source/docker-volumes.md

 `name`
 Type: String
 Required: No
 The name of the volume\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.
-This name is referenced in the `sourceVolume` parameter of container definition `mountPoints` object\.
+This name is referenced in the `sourceVolume` parameter of container definition `mountPoints`\.

 `dockerVolumeConfiguration`
 Type: Object
 Required: No
 This parameter is specified when using Docker volumes\.
-Docker volumes are only supported when running tasks on EC2 instances\.
+Docker volumes are only supported when using the EC2 launch type\.
 Windows containers only support the use of the `local` driver\.
 To use bind mounts, specify a `host` instead\.
 `scope`
 Type: String
 Valid Values: `task` \| `shared`